operate-first/community-handbook/README.md

 # Operate First Community Handbook

-## Welcome to the xommunity handbook!
+## Welcome to the community handbook!

 The Community Handbook is intended to serve as a resource for all Operate First community contributors.
 It contains documentation on how to perform contributor-related tasks and encourages input and contributions from the community.